 It should be noted that the academy trust has substantial powers with regards to investment due to cash balances held.
 Investment policies are determined at academy level, which is agreed by the local Governing Body.
-This ensures the level of funds the academy holds can cover any immediate expenditure, without exposing the academies to additional risk.
+This ensures the level of funds the academy holds can cover any immediate expenditure, without exposing the academy trust to additional risk.
 Should any potential investment opportunity arise this would be escalated to the board for consideration.
-The most typical investments that are held by academies, are the Special Interest Deposit accounts which are immediately available to draw against as of 31st August 2015 no investment were held d.
+The most typical investments that are held by academies, are the Special Interest Deposit accounts which are immediately available to draw against.
+As of 31st August 2015 no investments were held.

+d.
 PRINCIPAL RISKS AND UNCERTAINTIES